emostyz/marketing/marketing-deck-platform/FIXES_COMPLETED.md

 ## 🚀 Platform Status: FULLY FUNCTIONAL

-The AEDRIN platform now delivers on its core promise:
+The EasyDecks.ai platform now delivers on its core promise:
 > **"Upload your data, get a beautiful marketing deck"**

 Users can: